zephyris/openttd-ttf/openttd-sans/readme.md

 * ascent: 900 units
 * descender: 200 units
 * overshoot: 0 units
 The top 100 units are always empty.
-During TTF and OTF generation from the FontForge SFD file height is set to 1100.
+During TTF generation from the FontForge SFD file, height is set to 1000.

 Bearings are optimised for pixel-perfect rendering:
 * left bearing: 0 units
 * right bearing: 100 units
 And, kerning adjusts spacing in steps of 100 units.

 Diacritics are similarly positioned in steps of 100 units.
+This can lead to them being off-centre.

-This is designed for rendering at 11 pixel height:
+This is designed for rendering at 10 pixel height:
 * line height: 10 pixel
 * baseline offset: 2 pixel
 * x height: 6 pixel